AgileVentures/asyncvoter-slack-command/Readme.md

 Slack app for Voting on Stories and Tickets remotely and asynchronously.

+AsyncVoter allows an entire Slack team to vote on an issue.
+AsyncVoter keeps track of the votes and keeps them secret until you're ready to reveal the results.
+This means the your team does not have to be on Slack at the same time.
+They can vote asynchronously.

+You can vote on any thing: you just provide some text to display.
+(You can include a line, for example, to a project task.)

 ## Usage

 1. Install this app to your Slack team visiting http://asyncvoter.tk and pressing on the `Add to Slack` button.